jhudsl/Documentation_and_Usability/04-good_documentation.Rmd

 We encourage you to create these pieces of documentation we will further discuss in the rest of this course!
 We have template documentation you can use to use as a starting point.

-TODO: Add links to those supp chapters.
+TODO: Add links to those supp chapters/or separate courses.

 If you are creating documentation to accompany a package you are submitting to [Bioconductor]() or [Galaxy](), we also have more specific templates and recommendations for those instances.